'Curb Your Enthusiasm' to return for an eleventh season

 Curb Your Enthusiasm will return to screens for an eleventh season, it has been confirmed.

 The cult series premiered back in 2000, starring Seinfeld creator Larry David as a fictionalised version of himself.
-Following a six-year absence, it was revived for season 9 in 2017.
+Following a six-year absence, it was revived for season nine in 2017.

 With season 10 concluding earlier this year, the HBO network announced today (June 30) that Curb would be back for another run of episodes.